TRowbotham/PHPDOM/README.md

 ### DocumentBuilder::setContentType(string $contentType): $this

+Required.
 Sets the content type of the document.
 If the given content type is invalid, a `TypeError` will be thrown.
 This will determine the type of document returned as well as what parser to use.
 The content type can be one of the following:

 * 'text/html'
 * 'text/xml'